 This photo isn’t of my arch, but it shows how the radar will fit on top of it once I move it from it’s current spot on the backstay.
 The nice part of this is that I won’t have to purchase another mount and will just be able to slide the Questus unit on top of the bar that will be welded directly onto the arch.

 My holding tanks are progressing slowly but surely and are now ready for two coats of gelcoat to ensure that it’s not only water tight but vapor tight as well.
 Black water tanks (aka: sewage) must be really well made as they tend to become stinky over time.
 Now that all of the interior work is completed I will secure the lids with epoxy paste, lots of screws and several layers of fiberglass mat.
 I will also cut an access port into the lid so that I can clean the tank as needed.
 These tanks will be first rate, I hope.
 I should note that I wouldn’t have been able to make this project happen without the help of the folks at LBI.
 While their main business is doing industrial fiberglass and other fabrications for the Navy and others, the owner is an old friend of mine as he sold me and Brenda our first boat, a Legnos Mystic 20 Cape Cod Catboat.
 We had a great time aboard “TAO” and cruising on that boat took us from Western Long Island Sound as far away as Nantucket.
 This article from the Chesapeake Catboat Association shows photos of her sister ship Gull who was owned by our great friend Bill Hoover.
 He did love that boat.
 Yikes, another digression, and a major one at that.
 Back to LBI.
 Along with the fabrication business, they have a terrific line of fiberglass and resin supplies.
+You can view this source to get an idea of these resin supplies.
 Deb, in their customer service area, was a great help to me in making this project possible.

 There are several fittings that will provide an inlet and outlet for the “stuff” to get into and out of the tank.
 These fittings are fiberglass reinforced plastic and are bedded in several layers of fiberglass mat.
 These guys aren’t going anywhere.